Klammertime/copilotedge/README.md

 [![Coverage](https://img.shields.io/badge/coverage-80%25-green)](https://github.com/Klammertime/copilotedge)
 [![TypeScript](https://img.shields.io/badge/TypeScript-5.0-blue)](https://www.typescriptlang.org/)

+## What's New in v0.2.0

+**Sensitive Content Detection**: copilotedge now detects when sensitive content (API keys, passwords, tokens) is in your requests and adds an `X-Contained-Sensitive` header.
+This helps you monitor when sensitive data is being sent to cloud services.

 ## Why CopilotEdge?

 **The Problem:** CopilotKit is amazing for building AI copilots, but it's designed for OpenAI.
 Cloudflare Workers AI offers blazing-fast edge inference at 1/10th the cost, but there was no way to connect them... until now.